The Lost Princess

 The Lost Princess: A Double Story, first published in 1875 as The Wise Woman: A Parable, is a fairy tale novel by George MacDonald.

 The story describes how a woman of mysterious powers pays visits to two very different young girls: one a princess, the other a shepherd's daughter.
 It has been regarded as ahead of its time in its approach to parenting.

+The story draws from the Book of Proverbs in the Bible with its illustrations of Wisdom personified, the fool, and the proud in heart.

 Synopsis

 Born on the same day, Rosamond, a royal princess, and Agnes, the daughter of common shepherds, are equally spoiled by their parents, Rosamond through being overindulged and Agnes through being overly praised.
 Both girls grow into self-centered tyrants who make their parents miserable.
 A mysterious Wise Woman visits the palace and steals Rosamond, bringing her to a cottage deep in the forest, where she shows Rosamond a magic mirror that reflects her Inner Self; the reflection is so disgusting that Rosamond is terrified.
 Through a combination of the Wise Woman's magic, discipline, and kindness, Rosamond comes to feel ashamed of her behavior but is powerless to control it, having never been taught self-restraint.
-One day when the Wise Woman leaves her alone, Rosamond discovers a magical hidden portrait gallery.
+One day when the Wise Woman leaves her alone, Rosamond discovers a magical art gallery hidden in the Wise Woman's tiny cottage.
 Stepping through one of the paintings, she finds herself on a hillside near Agnes's home.

 Just as Rosamond is escaping, the Wise Woman steals Agnes from the shepherd's croft and takes her to her cottage.
 All the Wise Woman's efforts to help her fail, as Agnes, while outwardly obedient, is thoroughly conceited.
 Upon being shown her revolting Inner Self, Agnes resolves not to improve it, but to conceal it.
 Agnes, too, discovers the portrait gallery, where she is intrigued by an image of the palace.
 She steps through the painting and makes her way to the palace, where the King and Queen are still seeking their daughter.
 Agnes is put to work in the kitchens, where she attempts to curry favor by hinting that she knows the location of the lost princess.
-Eventually word of this reaches the King and Queen, who send soldiers to bring Agnes's parents to the palace.
+Eventually word of this reaches the King and Queen, who send soldiers to bring Agnes' parents to the palace.